 In the sections below we'll go over all the pros and cons of each product.
 We also have a great discussion on what is real garage flooring and what is marketed as garage flooring but should never be used as such HERE.
 Then between that page and this page you can take all that information and combine it with your own set of personal facts such as durability needs, taste, budget and make an informed decision as to which product you will be most happy with.
 Links to each product for more detailed information and images are in blue.

-Lets start with Epoxy Floor Kits.
+Lets start with Epoxy Paint.
 Only consider going with a DIY garage epoxy coating kit if you are going to purchase the best quality and you're ready to prepare the floor properly.
 Failure to do either of these two things will result in a guaranteed coating failure every time!
 The pros on epoxy floor coatings when done right are that they are cost effective, they are stunning and dramatic in appearance, they are durable and can last up to 20 years.
 They're also light reflective and brighten any space they are applied in and they're a non stick surface so cleaning is as simple as wiping the floor up with a towel or washing down with a garden hose.

 They're available in many colors with or without color flakes, different grades to meet different traffic loads and with different chemical compositions to meet different floor demands such as acid resistance, waterproofing, bonding to a previous epoxy coating or oil stained floors.